CyprusCodes/cmnd-extension-sample-python/README.md

 # CMND.ai Extension

 ## Concepts:
-- **LLM**: A type ofAI, like ChatGPT, trained on vast amounts of text data to generate human-like responses based on text inputs.
+- **LLM**: A type of AI, like ChatGPT, trained on vast amounts of text data to generate human-like responses based on text inputs.

 - **Assistants**: Digital or virtual agents designed to assist users in performing a wide range of tasks via conversational interfaces.
 These assistants use an LLM as their core intelligence.